Trump says working on a very big trade deal with India, but will take time

 "We’re not treated very well by India, but I happen to like Prime Minister Modi a lot.
 And he told me we’ll have 7 million people between the airport and the event," Trump said, referring to a roadshow ahead of a "Hello Trump" rally in Ahmedabad, the main city in Gujarat where he will begin the trip.

-India and the United States have built close political and security ties in recent years, with New Delhi turning to Washington as a top arms supplier, edging out traditional partner Russia.
+Indian Foreign Secretary Harsh Shringla said Trump's visit will be "brief but intense" and that tens of thousands of people from across India will gather in Ahmedabad to welcome him.

-Modi's cabinet was meeting on Wednesday to give formal clearance for a $2.6-billion deal for two dozen military helicopters from U.S. defence firm Lockheed Martin LMT.N
+Trump and his wife Melania will also visit the Taj Mahal in the northern city of Agra before coming to Delhi, he said.

-(Reporting by Sanjeev Miglani; Additional reporting by Steve Holland and Jeff Mason; Editing by Clarence Fernandez)
+(Reporting by Sanjeev Miglani; Additional reporting by Steve Holland and Jeff Mason, Nigam Prusty; Editing by Angus MacSwan)

 ((sanjeev.miglani@thomsonreuters.com; +91 11 49548038; Reuters Messaging: sanjeev.miglani@thomsonreuters.com@reuters.net))